 – obsessive tea drinker (loose black and oolong, please!, at least three cups a day)

-- music lover (Duran Duran, Simon and Garfunkel, Innocence Mission, and Metallica are my favorite bands)
+– music lover (Duran Duran, Simon and Garfunkel, David Gray, Innocence Mission, M83, Neko Case, Polica, Florence & The Machine, and Metallica are some of my favorite musicians)

-- movie lover (true fact: I have a Master’s Degree in Film Studies and Theory)
+– movie lover (true fact: I have a Master’s Degree in Film Studies and Theory and we go to the movies as often as possible)

-- gardener (I have a GIANT container garden which I spend at least an hour tending every day…)
+– gardener (we have a GIANT container garden which I spend at least an hour tending every day…)

 – art historian (trained to be a curator, became an artist instead… go figure!)